ManuViola77/customize_fonts_react_native_tutorial/README.md

 # How to customize fonts in React Native
 This project was created as the result of a tutorial explaining how to add custom fonts in react native and set these new fonts to texts and inputs.
+You can find [here](https://www.rootstrap.com/blog/how-to-customize-fonts-in-react-native/) the tutorial article.

 ## Instalation steps